 Guide to the Absentee Ballot Request Form

 Follow public health advice

 Need more information on upcoming elections?
-Visit Voting.NYC and read the Voter Guide for profiles of the candidates.
+Visit Voting.NYC or follow NYC Votes on Instagram, Twitter, and Facebook.
 This page will be updated as new information becomes available.
 Check the top of the page for the date and timestamp for the last update.
 For the health and safety of our staff and visitors, the Campaign Finance Board is currently providing all services remotely; visit our Contact Us page for details.